Abhirambvss/student-attendance-frontend-part/README.md

 # Student Attendance Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is successfully deployed and is available at :https://student-attendance2022.netlify.app/

 ## Project Explanation